Getting Started – Tags

-To learn how to programmatically add or modify Tags from your own Visual Studio application refer to the Programmatic Interface – .NET Programmatic Configuration – Programmatic Access CSV Import and Export on how to add and define multiple tags with one method.
+To learn how to programmatically add or modify Tags from your own Visual Studio application refer to the following article on how to add and define multiple tags with one method:

 Start Configure OAS application from the program group Open Automation Software.

 Select the Local OAS Service by selecting the Select button.

 Note: The Configure application can be used to connect to remote systems using the network node name or IP address of the remote node the OAS Service is running on.
 Simply enter the IP Address or network node name of the remote OAS Service you wish to connect to and click on the Select key.

 Note: When selecting a service if you receive a warning dialog that the service cannot be retrieved make sure the OAS Service, OAS Data Service, and OAS Database Service are started as described in Start Service.

 If you already have the default Demo Tags loaded you can right in the list of tags to the right to Delete All Tags.